We partner with excellence.

 The Greater Durham Chamber of Commerce is a bold, dynamic organization committed to serving the needs of businesses, non-profits, and government agencies.
 Through leadership and collaboration, the Chamber engages the Greater Durham business community, elected officials, and regional partners in proactive business initiatives that foster Durham’s innovative business environment and creates opportunities for Durham and its residents to thrive and grow.
 The partnership between The Forest at Duke and the Greater Durham Chamber of Commerce enables the Chamber to proactively advocate for the types of initiatives that foster a healthy and competitive business environment and create opportunities for Durham and its residents at all stages of life to thrive and grow.

 The Boys and Girls Clubs of Durham and Orange Counties works to inspire and enable all young people, particularly those who need them most, to reach their full potential as productive, caring, and responsible citizens.
 The club serves 120 children every day through its after-school program and over 300 during its summer camp and athletic programming.
 The Hope for the Holidays partnership between MIX 101.5 FM and The Forest at Duke ensures that each Boys and Girls Club youth in the local area receives a personalized gift during a fun, festive holiday party.
 In addition to bringing joy to the Club and its volunteers, staff, and children, this campaign also lessens the cost burden of Christmas gifts for local families.

-The central hub of the local Jewish community, the Jewish Federation of Durham-Chapel Hill serves as the umbrella organization for the Levin JCC, Jewish Family Services, the Jewish Community Foundation, Jewish Community Relations Council, the Israel Center, and Community Midrasha.
-The Jewish Federation’s mission is to connect Jews in the local community, help those in need both locally and abroad, and provide and support programs and services that enable current and future generations to lead more meaningful lives inspired by Jewish values.
-As a supporter of the good work done at this organization, The Forest at Duke helps the Jewish Federation’s growing line of social and cultural programming thrive.
+The central hub of the local Jewish community, Jewish for Good serves as the umbrella organization for the Levin JCC, Jewish Family Services, the Jewish Community Foundation, Jewish Community Relations Council, the Israel Center, and Community Midrasha.
+Jewish for Good’s mission is to “serve as a vibrant hub where everyone belongs, nourishing the roots of local Jewish life.”
+As a supporter of the work done at this organization, The Forest at Duke helps Jewish for Good’s growing line of social and cultural programming thrive.